 Dr. Claire Hodgin is currently the Elementary Science Curriculum Coordinator in the Curriculum & Instruction department.
-Her duties include coordinating the pacing guides, vetting and publishing curriculum documents, facilitating curriculum development, and writing Science assessments.
-She creates and presents professional development to provide ongoing support for Elementary Science teachers.
-Along with conducting classroom observations and providing feedback to teachers and coaches, she models best practices for instruction and pedagogy as she collaborates with teachers through co-planning, co-teaching, and coaching.
-During the summer, she coordinated Manor ISD's first Summer Science Program in order to provide an enriching and fun experience for Elementary students interested in Science.
-Claire also contributes to science education by participating in local, state, and federal professional organizations to stay current on research and practices in professional development, curriculum, and instruction.
+She collaborates with teachers, administrators, instructional coaches, and other curriculum coordinators to create curriculum document, assessments, and professional development opportunities.
+During the summer, she coordinated Manor ISD's first Summer Science Program in order to provide an enriching and fun experience for elementary students interested in science.
+Claire also contributes to science education by participating in local, state, and national professional organizations to stay current on research and practices in professional development, curriculum, and instruction.

 A native of the panhandle, Claire graduated from high school in Lubbock, Texas and attended Texas A&M University for 3 years before transferring to The University of Texas to complete her BA in 1982.
 She completed a Master’s degree in Interdisciplinary studies from Texas State University in 1998, and received her doctorate in Science Education at The University of Texas at Austin in 2014, specializing in research on inquiry-based instruction.